🔐 Authenticated websocket connection with Spring Boot and ReactJS

-On client side I’m using two additional depedencies, one for sockJs and second for webstomp of course.
+On client side I’m using two additional dependencies, one for SockJS and second for webstomp of course.

-In terminal we see logs from the server for test demo company with few vending machines.
+In terminal, we see logs from the server for test demo company with a vending machines.

-Every time machine sold a product data are send to our server and then transaction is
+Every time machine sold a product data are sent to our server, and then transaction is

-validated and eventualy inserted to database.
+validated and eventually inserted to database.
 In the end I’m sending event